Trackunit/developer-hub/api-docs/streaming-api.md

 > 📘 Available by request
 >
 > The Streaming API is only available by request as an add-on service.
 Customers need to be on an "Insight" subscription level and set-up costs/API license pricing will be handled by the account manager.
-Once commercials are agreed upon Trackunit support can be contacted to set up the Streaming API functionality.
+Once commercials are agreed upon, Trackunit support can be contacted to set up the Streaming API functionality.

 ## Design